-In 2019 there were nearly 17,000 assistance recipients in the region.
+In 2021 there were over 19,600 assistance recipients in the region.
 These individuals are concentrated in the working age and white demographics.
 There continues to be more female than male public assistance recipients in both the region and the state.
 Some minority groups made up larger percentages of the assistance recipients than they did total individuals in the region.
 (Chart H)